connexcs/docs/docs/customer/auth.md

 + **Cancel Message**

-**CANCEL** message indicates that the previous request was terminated by user.
+**CANCEL** message indicates that the previous request was terminated by the user.
 In this case, the CANCEL message is sent from Alice to Bob.

-Cancel can be due to PDD timer is too high or ringing exists for a longer duration.
+Cancel can be due to PDD timer being too high or ringing exists for a longer duration.

 Bob should send 487 Canceled message to Alice.